jasonmichaels/susmongus-app/README.md

 ## TODOs

+- Calling `clear-sus` from `main.dev.ts` doesn't seem to work at the moment.
-For now, app icons in development default to the Electron app icon.
+- For now, app icons in development default to the Electron app icon.
 However, they're correct after the app has been packaged.